Red ribbon

 The red ribbon, as an awareness ribbon, is used as the symbol for the solidarity of people living with HIV/AIDS, and for the awareness and prevention of drug abuse and drunk driving.
-In Canada the red ribbon represents Canadians with Multiple Sclerosis.

 Awareness symbol

 The red ribbon is a symbol for Multiple Sclerosis, drunk driving prevention, drug prevention and for the fight against HIV/AIDS.
 The Red Ribbon Foundation, Mothers Against Drunk Driving (MADD) and the Canadian Multiple Sclerosis Society are examples of organizations that utilize the red ribbon symbol.

 MADD is an organization founded in 1980 whose mission is to stop drunk driving, support the victims of this violent crime and prevent underage drinking.
-Red Ribbon International is an organization founded in 1993 whose main purpose is the education about prevention of the Human Immunodeficiency Virus or HIV, Acquired Immune Deficiency Syndrome Related Complex, ARC and AIDS.
+Red Ribbon International is an organization founded in 1993 whose main purpose is the education about the prevention of the Human Immunodeficiency Virus or HIV, Acquired Immune Deficiency Syndrome Related Complex, ARC and AIDS.

 Mothers Against Drunk Driving (MADD) origins

 In 1986, MADD started the "Tie One On For Safety" campaign.
-It is MADD’s longest running and most visible public awareness project.
-During the holiday season, drivers are encouraged to tie MADD red ribbons to visible locations on their vehicles, or place window decals on their vehicles’ windows.
-The red ribbons represent the drivers’ commitment to drive safe, sober and buckled up.
+It is MADD's longest running and most visible public awareness project.
+During the holiday season, drivers are encouraged to tie MADD red ribbons to visible locations on their vehicles, or place window decals on their vehicles' windows.
+The red ribbons represent the drivers' commitment to drive safe, sober and buckled up.
 It also encourages others to designate a sober driver before drinking.